nitinrana09/Movie-Ticket-Booking/README.md

   - User: User can Create, Login, Update, Get User by Email and Disable User.
 - User Authentication and Authorization are implemented using JWT and Spring Security for increased data privacy and security.
 - Email is sent to User when the Show is Booked, Booking is Updated or Deleted containing necessary details about Booking.
+- Serializable Transaction Isolation level is used in Add and Create Booking to avoid getting a particular seat to be booked by more than one user.
 - Data transfer between API calls and server is done through Data Transfer Objects (DTOs).
 - Proper Validations have been implemented.
 - Proper Exception Handling has been done.
 Exact and user understandable error description is sent in API Response.